piyuss/piyuss.github.io/index.md

 ![image](/images/data_acquisition.png)

 In this project, we are studying the possibility of detecting biological stress in loblolly pine seedlings using VIS-NIR imaging.
 In the picture, you can see a diseased pine seedling infected with fusiform rust on the left and the hyperspectral imaging setup on the right.
-Our experiment with fusiform data from 2500 seedlings from 87 families!
+Our experiment with fusiform data from 2500 seedlings from 87 families.
 You can read more about these projects [here](https://elibrary.asabe.org/abstract.asp?aid=51616) and [here](https://elibrary.asabe.org/abstract.asp?aid=51561).

 In this project, we are studying the possibility of detecting stress in loblolly pine seedlings using VIS-NIR imaging.
 In the picture, you can see a diseased pine seedling infected with *Fusarium* rust on the left and the hyperspectral imaging setup on the right.
 Our experiment with *Fusarium* uses data from 2500 seedlings from 87 families!
 You can read more about these projects [here](https://elibrary.asabe.org/abstract.asp?aid=51616) and [here](https://elibrary.asabe.org/abstract.asp?aid=51561).